kpetersen04/Currency-converter/README.md

 ## The Wins

-Refactoring my code to reduce repetition and make it more acccessible.
+Refactoring my code to reduce repetition and make it more accessible.
 For example, I created a helper-functions file which included different functions that could be used within different pages and components.
 One of these functions, the getOneToOneConversion() is called in the CurrencyDetails component when the user sets the baseCurrency as well as the Converter component.

 ```javascript
 export const getOneToOneConversion = async (